 At the sub-regional and regional level, IARCs and ARIs will assess the need for new scientific, technical and social science in order to implement and fulfill all the proposed DMP outputs, and then develop appropriate training packages that meet these needs.
 Such training may be provided by an array of different types of courses, or through scientific team exchange visits and information sharing between sub-regions and countries to facilitate technology transfer.
 Sub-regional and regional synthesis of results will be developed by IARCs and ARIs through upscaling methodologies for south-south trends and through the use of systems modeling, remote sensing and GIS tools for extrapolation strategies.
 Biophysical and socio-economic approaches to modeling will be integrated to allow the screening and identification of scenarios that will lead to best bet management practices and policies for rebuilding biodiversity and restoring degraded and collapsed ecosystems.
 Once appropriate technologies and land use practices have been identified, IARCs and ARIs will assist NARS scientists to assess the training needs of all levels of stakeholders and target populations across sub-regions and countries.
-They will then develop training packages and appropriate policy guidelines that meet these requirements.
 They will also generate and produce information / dissemination packages.